ThomasVrhydn/MDE-troubleshooter/README.md

 This is the first version of the tool.
 Bugs, enhancements and reports can be submitted at my github.

+Prerequisites:

+Script need to run as admin to view all settings.

 Contact:
 twitter:  @thomasvrhydn
 linkedin: https://www.linkedin.com/in/thomasvrhydn/